snakemode/todo-pwa-app-api/README.md

 GET - /todos - returns todo list
 POST - /todos - saves whole todo list.

-The API will return, and expect the following JSON:
+The API will return, and expect the following JSON array:

 [
-    { value: "My item" },
+    { "value": "My item" },
-    { value: "My other item" },
+    { "value": "My other item" },
 ]

 We're going to use a `HTTP header` to supply an `apiKey` (to let you access the API) and an `accountId` (so you know which list you're saving).